-Gordon-Conwell Theological Seminary approaches issues of diversity, equity, and inclusion in a biblically informed, Christian manner.
+Gordon-Conwell Theological Seminary approaches issues of diversity, equity, and inclusion as matters of diversity, hospitality, and culture.
+Our biblically informed, Christian manner, is described in our Statement of Unity and Diversity.
 We are driven in the ongoing work of our culture and life together by the vision of Revelation 7 where all cultures are united in a loving community of worship of Jesus Christ and where tears—caused by oppression, injustice, loss, disease, violence and anger—are wiped away.
 Thus, in our community life, we are guided by this heavenly hope.

 Our Christian approach is also the approach of a graduate school.
 Therefore, we use the tools of social sciences, psychology, cultures studies, sociology, and other academic disciplines which may be helpful.
 All truth is God’s truth.
 However, these are tools for analysis that are under the authority and language of the Bible.
 Therefore, our Christian discourse talks about confession, repentance, forgiveness, lament, truth, reconciliation, and love.
 In fact, love is our purpose, our means, and our end (I Peter 1:22).